beville/ShuffleByAlbum.bundle/README.md

 This plugin attempts to provide a randomized album selection by generating long playlists on Plex.
 It's a bit of a hack as it uses the REST API of Plex to control the server and the client that's controlling it.

+(Note that the feature to start the playlist on a client will only work with certain clients, notable OpenPHT and the iOS client)

 It's pretty easy to use:  just select the music library you want to shuffle (if there's more than one), and then if, you want, select the client you want to start the playlist on.

 Enjoy!